 Now that you have a rough number in mind, there are a number of ways you can fund your small business, including:

-Your own personal assets: 401K, life insurance and house, credit cards and even do consulting projects.
+Your own personal assets: 401K, life insurance, and house, credit cards

 You can also attempt to get your business off the ground by bootstrapping, using as little capital as necessary to start your business.
 You may find that a combination of the paths listed above works best.
 The goal here, though, is to work through the options and create a plan for setting up the capital you need to get your business off the ground.